 This park unfortunately has no playground for little ones.
 But it is a very spacious park!

-9. Penang National Park
+8. Penang National Park

 At Penang National Park, trek through the jungle to remote white sand beaches!
+Some of the trails are not well maintained, so we don’t recommend hiking if you have small children.

 See an unusual salt water and freshwater lake, a lighthouse and a turtle sanctuary (Pantai Kerachut).
 Camp overnight if you’re feeling adventurous!